Five takeaways from primary night in New York, Florida

 Democrats make safe choice to take on DeSantis

-Rep. Charlie Crist (D-Fla.), himself a former Republican governor of Florida, beat state Agriculture Commissioner Nikki Fried on Tuesday for the Democratic nomination to take on DeSantis in November, setting up his second general election campaign to reclaim his old office in Tallahassee in less than a decade.
+Rep. Charlie Crist, himself a former Republican governor of Florida, beat state Agriculture Commissioner Nikki Fried on Tuesday for the Democratic nomination to take on DeSantis in November, setting up his second general election campaign to reclaim his old office in Tallahassee in less than a decade.

 Heading into the primary, Crist appeared to have an edge over Fried.
 But his victory was still a blow to Florida’s only statewide elected Democrat and someone who had been heralded as the future of the state party.